We all know quality content is essential to a winning SEO strategy but how do you measure something like ‘quality’?

 “These ordinary people may be considered experts in topics where they have life experience.
 If it seems as if the person creating the content has the type and amount of life experience to make him or her an “expert” on the topic, we will value this “everyday expertise” and not penalize the person/webpage/website for not having “formal” education or training in the field.”

 For example, travel writers will want to make sure they have work published under their own name on various travel websites, ideally with publisher profiles on each site.
 Another key indicator might be having a YouTube channel dedicated to travel content and other social platforms that can be linked to in their bios.

 The important thing for the travel websites hosting this content is that they need to source their content from writers with this kind of tangible knowledge/experience and make sure the infrastructure of their website supports it with writer bios.

 The same thing applies to all websites, regardless of the topic.

 Need help with your content?

 We have a brilliant team of content creators who can help.
-Just submit your details here if you’d like a commitment-free chat.
+Just submit your details here if you’d like a chat.